 How to Build a Vulnerable Virtual Machine

-The build process can be summed up with the following:
+Your concept process can be summed up with the following steps:

-- Collect information regarding your proof of concept (PoC) build, including the vulnerable software, operating system, and other requirements
+- Collect information regarding your proof of concept (PoC) build

-- Build your virtual machine (VM) by installing the operating system and the vulnerable software
+- Build your virtual machine (VM) by installing the operating system and the vulnerable software, or creating misconfigurations which can be exploited by an attacker

 - Set the hostname of your VM